pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 - Restart FRR and verify the new route is advertised and received by the neighbor.
 You do not need to restart FRR if you use vtysh to add the network.
 - Try using different loopback addresses on each VM.

-- What do you notice about the route entries for the loopback addresses in the BGP table?
+- Question: What do you notice about the route entries for the loopback addresses in the BGP table?
 Are they marked as /32?
 Why is that important?
-- What do you notice about the next-hop for the loopback routes?
+- Question: What do you notice about the next-hop for the loopback routes?
 Is it reachable?

 ### Exercise 3: Change ASN and Observe Effects